-London can boast one of the oldest love affairs with taxis in the world.
-The era of the taxi in this city traces as far back as 1605 when the Hackney Coach Service first began operating, and from which we derive the term Hackney Cab.
+The UK’s capital boasts one of the oldest love affairs with taxis in the world.
+The era of taxi cabs in this city traces as far back as 1605 when the Hackney Coach Service first began operating, and from which we derive the term Hackney Cab.
 Thirty years later, the first taxi rank appeared in the Strand outside of the Maypole Inn.
 Soon after, hackney carriages were regularly ferrying people around Hackney, Shoreditch and beyond.

-Hailing and catching a cab in the City has thankfully progressed beyond locating a suitable inn.
+Hailing and catching taxi cabs in the city has thankfully progressed beyond locating a suitable inn.
 After a period of intense competition from Uber and other ride-sharing companies, a plethora of taxi booking and tracking apps are now available to choose from.
 With the burgeoning, vibrant tech scene in Shoreditch, there are sure to be more in the future.
-Indeed, if you would like to take a spin around Shoreditch’s silicon roundabout and are looking for a Black Cab to take you there, Gett and MyTaxi will allow you to quickly and easily book a ride with your smartphone.
+Indeed, if you would like to take a spin around Shoreditch’s “Silicon Roundabout” and are looking for a Black Cab to take you there, Gett and MyTaxi will allow you to quickly and easily book a ride with your smartphone.
 TaxiApp, whose founders are all Black Cab drivers hailing from Hackney, is another alternative.
-In late 2016 Hailo was absorbed by MyTaxi.
+In late 2016, Hailo was absorbed by MyTaxi.

 New York City

 Drivers in the Big Apple are famously aggressive.
 Given the challenges of navigating the city’s skyscraper canyons, is it any wonder that many drivers opt to leave it to the professionals?
 Manhattan’s Yellow, or Medallion, cabs outnumber private vehicles and have been around since 1907.
 Like the Black Cab, NYC long had a fondness for tradition when it came to the look and design of its taxi cabs.
-From the 1950s to the 1980s the celebrated Checker cab was a common sight, and even after ceasing production in 1982, continued to ply its trade for many years.
-After the Checker cab, the Ford Crown Victoria and Chevrolet Caprice took up the mantle, but one thing that has never changed for Medallion cabs is the signature yellow.
+From the 1950s to the 1980s the celebrated Checker cab was a common sight.
+And, even after ceasing production in 1982, continued to ply its trade for many years.
+After the Checker cab, the Ford Crown Victoria and Chevrolet Caprice took up the mantle.
+Despite this, one thing that has never changed for Medallion cabs is the signature yellow.

-Like all things in Dubai, taxis are more a statement of extravagance than a no-frills method of getting around.
-With its “Supercar Taxis” including models like Ferrari and Lamborghini, passengers are assured of a unique experience as they weave between glittering high-rises in air-conditioned comfort.
-Dubai’s most celebrated hotel, the towering Burj Al Arab, conducts airport transfers via a fleet of chauffeur-driven white Rolls Royce Phantoms.
+Like all things in Dubai, taxi cabs are more a statement of extravagance than a no-frills method of getting around.
+With its “Supercar Taxis” including models like Ferrari and Lamborghini, passengers are assured of a unique experience.
+They get the chance to weave between glittering high-rises in air-conditioned comfort.
+Dubai’s most celebrated hotel, the towering Burj Al Arab, conducts airport transfers in a different way.
+They do it in style via a fleet of chauffeur-driven white Rolls Royce Phantoms.
 If this experience is not surreal enough, consider plans by Rolls Royce for a flying taxi based on drone technology.
 Given the propensity of investors in Dubai to throw serious cash at big ideas, it might just get off the ground.

-For now, one high-tech option for catching a cab is the Careem app which allows passengers to order and track the arrival of their vehicle in real time.
+For now, one high-tech option for catching a cab is the Careem app.
+This simple app allows passengers to order and track the arrival of their vehicle in real time.
 Based in Dubai, there are over 1 million “Careem Captains” in the Middle-East, Africa and Asia.

-With over 40000 cabs, Buenos Aires’ black and yellow cabs are never far away for a passenger in need of a ride.
-For much of the 1980’s, the standard taxi cab in Argentina’s capital was the Peugeot 504, a model that still persists in the popular imagination.
-These days, it’s estimated that there is one cab in Buenos Aires for every 80 people, so it could be argued that city’s inhabitants are some of the best served in the world when it comes to accessibility.
+With over 40,000 cabs, Buenos Aires’ black and yellow taxi cabs are never far away.
+This makes them ideal for passengers in need of a ride.
+For much of the 1980’s, the standard taxi cab in Argentina’s capital was the Peugeot 504.
+This is a model that still persists in the popular imagination.
+These days, it’s estimated that there is one cab in Buenos Aires for every 80 people.
+As such, kljkoipit could be argued that city’s inhabitants are some of the best served in the world when it comes to accessibility.

-Uber is frowned upon here, and the city government has developed a rival app called BA Taxi to encourage customers to stick with tradition.
+Uber is frowned upon here.
+As such, the city government has developed a rival app called BA Taxi to encourage customers to stick with tradition.
 BA Taxi allows commuters to book, track their ride, pay with card or cash, and even report missing items.

 Although they were officially retired in 2012, the green and white exterior and classic contours of Mexico City’s Volkswagen Beetles can still be found on the road in significant numbers.
 Indeed, long after the Love Bug had disappeared from the streets of most other cities, Mexico remained the last redoubt of Volkswagen Beetle production.
 These iconic vehicles were produced from 1962 until 2003.
 For a car first designed in 1934, that’s not a bad run.

-While scoring a ride in a Beetle these days may be hit or miss, those seeking a cab ride in Mexico’s sprawling metropolis will have a new option in 2019.
+Scoring a ride in a Beetle these days may be hit or miss.
+However, those seeking a cab ride in Mexico’s sprawling metropolis will have a new option in 2019.
 The Beat app, formerly known as TaxiBeat, is launching here.
 Based in Athens but focused on the Latin American market, Beat allows customers to order and track a ride 24/7.

-Bangkok is now an Uber free zone, so to book a taxi here you will need to use Grab, AllThaiTaxi, or LineTaxi, which is an offshoot of the popular chat app.
+Bangkok is now an Uber free zone.
+To book a taxi here you will need to use Grab, AllThaiTaxi, or LineTaxi.
+The latter is an offshoot of the popular chat app.